ikecodes/crust_task_manager/README.md

 yarn
 ```

-Then cd.. into ios directory and run
+Then cd into ios directory and run

 ```bash
 pod install